SiteHUB-NG/One-Click/README.md

 ## Security Notice

-One-Click uses standard, widely available system binaries and does not build, compile, or embed third-party executable code.
+One-Click uses standard, widely available system binaries and does not build, compile, or embed third-party executable code outside of Geekbench.

 Core operations rely on tools such as: